 • A LAN port in auto mode cannot form an EtherChannel connection with another LAN port that is also in auto mode because neither port initiates negotiation.

 LACP supports the automatic creation of EtherChannel connections by exchanging LACP packets between LAN ports.
-LACP packets are exchanged only between ports in passive and active modes.
+LACP packets are exchanged only between ports in

 The protocol learns the capabilities of LAN port groups dynamically and informs the other LAN ports.
 Once LACP identifies correctly matched Ethernet links, it facilitates grouping the links into an EtherChannel connection.
 The EtherChannel connection is then added to the spanning tree as a single bridge port.

-Both the passive and active modes allow LACP to negotiate between LAN ports to determine if they can form an EtherChannel connection, based on criteria such as port speed and trunking state.
+active modes allow LACP to negotiate between LAN ports to determine if they can form an EtherChannel connection, based on criteria such as port speed and trunking state.
 Layer 2 EtherChannel connections also use VLAN numbers.

 LAN ports can form an EtherChannel connection when they are in different LACP modes as long as the modes are compatible.
 For example: